trueos/trueos-docs/trueos-handbook/introducing.rst

 Introducing |trueos|
 ********************

 Written by users of the |trueos| operating system.
+Maintained and edited by Dru Lavigne and Tim Moore.

 Welcome to |trueos|!